ctf0/easy-searchable/README.md

     // under each relation add the '$searchableAttributes' and we will pick them up automatically public $searchableRelations  = [];

-    // we search using the full sentance, however if you prefer to search by words,
+    // we search using the full sentence, however if you prefer to search by words,
     // then use
     public function scopeSearch($query, $searchTerm, $customFields = null) {